Here’s a round up of past and present opportunities for people caring for Scotland’s Sounds:

 This new project at the University of Glasgow aims to provide an online directory of Scottish, Irish and Manx Gaelic sound and audio-visual recordings, particularly those pertaining to the folklore and ethnology of Gaelic communities.
 If you hold Gaelic-language recordings please complete the questionnaire at http://dasg.ac.uk/seanchas/questionnaire-form-page.
 For further information email email@example.com.

-Connecting Scotland’s Sounds is teaming up with the Scottish Graduate School for Arts and Humanities (SGSAH) to create a Researcher in Residence programme to help open up community sound archives.
-Those caring for community sound recording collections will be given the opportunity to pitch to work with a SGSAH doctoral researcher in late spring/summer 2017.
-The researcher would be able to offer part-time assistance with archival tasks (including some time on-site) and would also deliver an audience engagement activity.
-Take a look at the call for proposals and the proposal form.
-Deadline for proposals is noon on 21 December.
+Connecting Scotland’s Sounds teamed up with the Scottish Graduate School for Arts and Humanities (SGSAH) to create a Researcher in Residence programme to help open up community sound archives.
+Those caring for community sound recording collections were given the opportunity to pitch to work with a SGSAH doctoral researcher in summer 2017.
+The researcher offered part-time assistance with archival tasks (including some time on-site) and was involved in delivering an audience engagement activity.
+The host collections were:

 Proposals were invited from collection holders interested in hosting a Guest Sound Curator (an artist or an engagement practitioner) to connect their heritage sound recordings with audiences.
 This expertise could come from an artist or learning practitioner of their choice.
 Yvonne Cooper will be working with Fiona MacKenzie from the National Trust for Scotland to share sounds from the Canna Collection with Canna residents and visitors.

 The Big Sound Share – Thursday 27 October 2016

 Scotland’s Sounds stakeholders were encouraged to celebrate UNESCO World Day for Audiovisual Heritage via social media and radio interviews.
 There were some great #scotlandssounds tweets making noise about this unique day.